-Cannabis contains an impressive collection of psychoactive compounds, including two different types of THC (tetrahydrocannabinol).
+Cannabis contains an impressive collection of psychoactive compounds, including several types of THC (tetrahydrocannabinol).

 Learn how delta 8 works, where it comes from, what cautions to watch out for, and how to use it.

 Delta 8 THC stands for Δ8-tetrahydrocannabinol.
 It’s an analog of delta 10 THC and delta 9 THC — which is the psychoactive ingredient in marijuana that makes users feel high.
 When we talk about THC, what most people are referring to is the delta 9 version.